 Your bike hotel in South Tyrol – arrive & head out!

 The mountains are calling!
 Choose our hotel in Valles/Vals as your bike hotel in South Tyrol and experience the diversity of South Tyrol on two wheels.
 It’s quite simple: hop on your bike, ride off, enjoy.
 Thanks to e-bikes, bikers of all fitness levels can now conquer the unique Fundres/Pfunders mountains.
 Why should you choose our bike hotel in South Tyrol?
-Nutritious and delicious cuisine, cool ambience, and bi-weekly guided tours offered by the local tourism association in the warm seasons.
+Nutritious and delicious cuisine, cool ambience, and weekly guided tours offered by the hotel and the local tourism association in the warm seasons.